abhijitnukalapati/AppGradlePlugin/README.md

 - `frameworkVersion`
  The framework version that the client will be using _Default value_: null

-- `hockeyAppDescription`
- The description for the HockeyApp uploads.
-This will be visible right below the version number in the HockeyApp Release Notes
-_Default value_: 'No description provided'

 - `useMavenVersioning`
 A boolean to indicate if the maven multiplier has to be used while computing the version code.
 See `SetupReleaseVersion` task for more info